sdrasco/EdgeWalker/README.md

 This project is licensed under the GNU General Public License v3.0.
 See the LICENSE file for details.

-## Acknowledgments

-- Yahoo Finance: For providing access to financial data through the yfinance library.

 ## Contact

 For questions or suggestions, please contact Steve Drasco at steve.drasco@gmail.com